SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

   - "Clarifying communication means and expectations for the project saves time for current and new contributors."
 ---

+## Clear and transparent contributions

 So far you have a github repository to share your project, you've added a license and metadata to it.
 Now, to make things even better, why not think about inviting others to work on your project by making contributions!

 We can start discussing some of the aspects that you as a developer of your software should have in mind to make contributions as clear and transparent as possible.

-> ## Discussion: Why allow others to contribute to your project?
+> ## Discussion: What are the benfits of allowing others to contribute to your project?
 > #### Time: 3 min
 > Think and list how your project might benefit from having people contributing to it.
 > What kind of challenges do you expect will arise from having outside contributors to your project?
 > Which strategies can you put in place to mitigate these challenges?
+>
+> > ## Outcome
+> >
+> > In this discussion, learners should acknowledge the importance of contributors
+> > in the development of your project.
+> {: .solution}
 {: .discussion}

-## Clear and transparent contributions
+## Focus on contributors

-The open source software provides a great opportunity for the developers from the community to contribute to the different aspects of the projects.
-With their involvements, developers can improve their skills and connect people with similar interest while building their profile as an active contributor in the project.
+The open source software provides a great opportunity for the developers from the community to contribute to its development.
+With their involvement, developers can improve their skills and connect people with similar interests while building their profile as an active contributor in the project.

+### Welcome your contributors!

 Make your contributors feel welcome, treat them well, respond to their queries and allow them to demonstrate their abilities.
-To allow meaningful contributions, it is crucial to make your project [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible,Interoperable and Reusable).
+Being welcoming to your contributors sets the tone for future contributors, and incites future  contributors to also contribute to your project.
+To allow meaningful contributions, it is crucial to make your project [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable and Reusable).
 Define your project clearly, by listing the aim of the project, areas of applications and area of improvements.
 List all the availabilities such as your source-code, datasets, metadata, documentation, list of tasks, and contribution guideline.

+### Respect your contributors!

 It is a lot to consider, but remember that in the vast majority of cases, people take time to contribute to your project because they find what you created useful and want to improve it.
-These contributors may spend considerable amount of their time (often their unpaid, free time) to work on your project.
+These contributors may spend considerable amount of their time (often their unpaid, free time) to work on your project, so be respectful.
-Being welcoming to your contributors sets the tone for future contributors, and incites future  contributors to also contribute to your project.
-If your issue tracker is
-filled with ignored emails or comments, rude replies, and uncalled bad behavior, your project is much less likely to benefit from others' contributions.
+If your issue tracker is filled with ignored emails or comments, rude replies, and uncalled bad behavior, your project will not be attractive for the developers.

-As your project grows and more people start to contribute, in addition to the minimal CONTRIBUTING.md file you might need to provide support to your contributors in order to encourage them to make future contributions.
-For example, it's important to identify what motivates developers to contribute, what resources (e.g.codes, data, metadata) they need to work on your project, what are the right skills to work on a certain task, and if they lack any skill, they have resources to help them develop those skills.
-For the developers to make relevant contributions, it is also worth thinking about reaching out to your audience such as by presenting your tools at conferences, workshops, online platforms and/or appropriate communication channels.

-> ## Discussion: Making clear and transparent contributions
+> ## Discussion: What should others know before contributing to your project?
 > #### Time: 10 min
 > Have you ever contributed to a project?
 What did you need to know to
 > contribute to that project?
 Based on your own experience, list the minimum